This is what Nikolas Cruz's life in jail is like

 Deputies outlined Cruz's movements and interactions in brief notes and checked boxes throughout their shifts.
 His lawyer cautioned against reading too much into the notes.

-"They are snippets observations from corrections officers and are not clinical impressions made by his treating psychologist or psychiatrist at the jail.
+"They are snippet observations from corrections officers and are not clinical impressions made by his treating psychologist or psychiatrist at the jail.
 They don't show a complete picture.
 They are generated because Mr. Cruz has a high-profile case and is on suicide watch," Chief Assistant Public Defender Gordon Weekes said in a statement.

 Here are some highlights from each day: